Contemplate the apex of the sun’s way in January

 I seek to find out what speed our sun is traveling at and also how many years it takes to circumnavigate the galaxy.

-Our Milky Way galaxy is a collection of several hundred billion stars.
-It has an estimated diameter of 100,000 light-years.
-Our sun does indeed circumnavigate the Milky Way galaxy.
-In space, everything moves.
-There are various estimates for the speed the sun travels through the galaxy, but its speed is about 140 miles per second.
+Our sun takes a long time to circumnavigate the Milky Way, which is a collection of several hundred billion stars with an estimated diameter of about 100,000 light-years.
+There are various estimates for the speed the sun travels through the galaxy, but its speed is in the range of about 140 miles per second (225 km/sec).

-Likewise, there are many estimates for the length of time it takes the sun to complete one circuit of the galaxy, but a typical estimate is about 230 million years.
+Likewise, there are multiple estimates for the length of time it takes the sun to complete one circuit of the galaxy, but a typical estimate is about 230 million years.

-That period of time – the length of the sun’s orbit around the Milky Way’s center – is known as a cosmic year.
+That period of time – the length of the sun’s orbit around the Milky Way’s center – is sometimes called a cosmic year.

-Vega resides almost exactly opposite of Sirius, the brightest star in the nighttime sky.
-If you have an unobstructed horizon, you may see Sirius low in the southeast, as Vega sits low in the northwest.
+You can look for Sirius at this time of year, too.
+Remember, Vega resides almost exactly opposite Sirius.
+If you have an unobstructed horizon, this evening you might see Sirius low in the southeast as Vega sits low in the northwest.

-At mid-northern latitudes, you’ll possibly see both stars around 6 to 7 p.m. local time.
+At mid-northern latitudes, you’ll possibly see both stars around 7 to 8 p.m. local time (the time on your clock wherever you are) in early January.
 Sirius swings low in the southwest sky by around 3 to 4 a.m., at which time Vega reappears in the northeast sky (at mid-northern latitudes).
-Click here to find out when these two stars rise/set in your sky.